vladzamfir/PoC/README.md

-PoC
+Proof of Custody library
 ===

-Basic proof-of-custody library
 Everything seems to work, but it hasn't been really tested in practice.

 There are still edge-case security mitigations that need to be added.

-Check out the comments for more details
+Check out the in-code comments for more details

 Don't mind my awful naming conventions, but: